Skip to Content

 The path wound steadily upwards, getting more rocky towards the top.
 There was occasional glimpses of Refuge de la Croix du Bonhomme on the crest, an hour before we actually reached it.

 Finally, after 3 hours of steady walking we reached the refuge, which was set on an intersection of many different paths.
-The large refuge was built of wood and glass but there was no sign of them selling refreshments.
+It was a large building of wood and glass but sadly no refreshments on sale.

-So, we rested a while before walking up the to Col de la Croix du Bonhomme and took the detour up to Tete Nord de Fours.
+After a rest we headed up to the Col de la Croix du Bonhomme with a detour up to Tete Nord de Fours.
 We were rewarded with the most amazing panoramic views.

 The walk now took as back down to Col de la Croix du Bonhomme and then wound along a grassy hillside to Col du Bonhomme.
 Here we started to get views down the Val Montjoie towards Contamines.